 Eat The Frog

-On days we wake up and get shit done, we feel like total bosses.
+On the days you wake up and get shit done, you feel like a total boss.

-On days we wake up, check our email, flange around and scroll Social Media, we feel like losers.
+On the days you wake up, check your email, flange around and scroll Social Media, you feel like a loser.

 In an effort to feel more productive, you turn to ‘busy work’.
 And that ‘busy work’ never ends.
 Your day gets hijacked by other people’s agenda, instead of what’s truly important to you.
 You’re stuck on that Work Treadmill.
 Going nowhere fast and completely exhausting yourself in the process.